dg410a/ppgdoom/README.md

 This mod requires GZDoom and a copy of either DOOM or DOOM II (recommended).
 The former you can grab for free on the ZDoom website (https://zdoom.org/downloads) and the latter you can purchase either or both digital copies on either Steam or GOG.

 This mod is currently in its beta stage.

+Feel free to report any bugs in the issues tab and leave any suggestions with regards to what features you want in the mod.